wellebee/viewfield/README.md

 ### About

 The viewfield module defines an entity reference field type to display a view.
 Viewfield enables an administrator or content author to integrate a views display into any fieldable entity, such as content, users or paragraphs.
 In addition, through the use of the **Always use default value** setting, the same view may automatically be placed into all entities in a bundle.
-Viewfield has helpful theming support, making it easy to customize presentation.
+Viewfield has considerable theming support, making it easy to customize presentation.

 ### Field Configuration